ImeshEkanayake/Project-Euler/README.md

 # Project-Euler
 Questions of Project Euler

-This is an open fime anyine can use this and edit as they want
+This is an open project,  anyone can use this and edit as they want